-Jeffrey B. Stern is a partner in Holland & Knight's Washington, D.C. office, and serves as co-chair of the firm's global Hospitality, Resort and Timeshare Group.
+Jeffrey B. Stern is an attorney in Holland & Knight's Washington, D.C., office, and serves as co-chair of the firm's global Hospitality, Resort and Timeshare Group.

 Mr. Stern's practice concentrates on project acquisition and development, drafting of project documents, federal and state registrations, exemptions and regulatory issues, and management, marketing and sales issues.
 As lender's counsel, Mr. Stern is experienced in providing counsel to financial institutions, insurance companies and national finance companies in the areas of acquisition, construction, permanent and receivables financing, as well as the securitization of receivables.
 As part of his practice, Mr. Stern counsels clients on a number of federal statutes and regulations affecting real estate, including the Interstate Land Sales Full Disclosure Act, the Truth-in-Lending Act and Regulation Z, the Equal Credit Opportunity Act, the Fair Housing Act and the Consumer Financial Protection Bureau's regulations, as well as state timeshare registration, condominium, real estate licensing and seller of travel laws and regulations.

 Mr. Stern has been active for many years as a trustee, committee chairman and counsel to ARDA.
 A contributing editor to Resort Development Law Reporter, he has authored a number of articles relating to lending and regulation of real estate and has chaired seminars and lectured on many issues facing the recreational resort and timeshare industries.

 Please note that email communications to the firm through this website do not create an attorney-client relationship between you and the firm.
 Do not send any privileged or confidential information to the firm through this website.
 Click "accept" below to confirm that you have read and understand this notice.